chilliwebs/MineControlRemote/README.md

-# MineControlRemote
+# StreamCraftRemote
 ## Introduction
-Remote service that connects the MineControl twitch extension to your minecrat server.
+Remote service that connects the StreamCraft twitch extension to your minecrat server.
 This allows you to configure minecraft commands your viewers can trigger, that directly effect your server!
-The minecontrolremote service runs on the streamers computer and communicates between twitch and your minecraft server.
+The streamcraftremote service runs on the streamers computer and communicates between twitch and your minecraft server.

 ## Requirements
 You need to have your own private (Java) Minecraft server, you can use a Hosted server, run a Docker container or run the server jar [(download here)]([https://www.minecraft.net/en-us/download/server]).
 This will not work with Bedrock (yet).
 Your server needs to have RCon Enabled, to do this you need both of these properties set in your server.properties file.
 (Yes you need to specify a password, not blank)